-- Patient schedules an appointment over a phone call.
+- The patient schedules an appointment over a phone call.

 - The Clinic Management System sends out an email to the Patient confirming the appointment, along with a link to a form they need to fill out BEFORE they visit the clinic.